yiannist/hakyll-website/contact.md

 channel on [Freenode](https://www.freenode.net/) and occasionally in `#xmonad`, `#haskell`, `#erlang` or `#haskell-distributed`.

+I don't use [Skype](https://stallman.org/skype.html) but I do use Jabber!
+My XMPP id is: yiannist@jabber.org.

 I [![picture alt](images/dislike50.png "Dislike FB")](https://fsf.org/fb)
 Facebook (and social networks in general!), you won't find me there.